 With Gold IRAs, the custodian holds the paperwork for your account while an approved depository physically stores the gold for you.
-The IRS actually requires all retirement plans be managed by a custodian, with this being a necessary step to maintain tax-deferred status.
+The IRS actually requires all retirement plans to be managed by a custodian, with this being a necessary step to maintain tax-deferred status.

 Here at Birch Gold Group, we work with custodians who specialize in Precious Metals IRAs — including Gold IRAs.
-We most frequently use Equity Trust Company and STRATA Trust Company.
+We most frequently use Equity Trust Company and Goldstar Trust Company.
 All custodians with whom we work are held to Birch Gold’s highest standards, which includes a track record of excellence.